jthalpern/jthalpern.github.io/_pages/Scrivener.md

 ### Compile Options

 The first thing to pay attention to is “compile options,” highlighted in blue on the right.
-Basically, this is where you tell Scrivener how you organized your binder, so it knows the difference between a part, a chapter, and a scene.
+This is where you tell Scrivener how you organized your binder, so it knows the difference between a part, a chapter, and a scene.

 If every text document in your binder represents a separate chapter, designate each document as “Chapter.”